zhuliuyang0203/23432123/README.md

   installed.
 If you're met with a list of command-line options, you're referencing the JDK properly.

 ### MacOS
   * Xcode including the command-line tools.
-Install the latest version using: `xcode-select --install`
+Install the latest version using: `xcode-select --install`.
   * Rosetta for Apple Silicon Macs.
 Add `build --host_platform=//:rosetta` to the `.bazelrc.local` file.
 We are working to make sure this isn't required in the long run.